 My next tip would be maybe, specifically for this profile, how she could improve her presence on Pinterest is by using vertical photos or vertical images.
 Maybe she could even repurpose the same photos that she already has on her profile that they’re horizontal.
 But she could add something on top like maybe she could make a small collage of two photos and then on top of it she could add a text overlay to generate more clicks and to have taller images.
 Because that’s how this platform works.
 On Pinterest, you have to know that images have to be vertical.
 80% of the audience on mobile devices.
 That’s how the platform works – in the vertical format.
 So if you have a lot of horizontal images, you’re just losing a lot of exposure on Pinterest and losing some traffic to your competitors who spend the extra time and effort on creating those vertical images.

-The recommended image ratio on Pinterest is 2:3 and the maximum height of your image can be 1:2 when it gets taller than 1:2 image ratio, Pinterest is gonna cut off the bottom part of the pin and your pins will not get as much distribution because they’re too tall.
+The recommended image ratio on Pinterest is 2:3 and the maximum height of your image can be 1:2 when it gets taller than 1:2 image ratio, Pinterest is going to cut off the bottom part of the pin and your pins will not get as much distribution because they’re too tall.
+The image size recommended on Pinterest is at least 1000 by 15000 pixels.

 Another thing missing from this account’s pins is either her domain name or some logo of some kind because there’s no any kind of watermark on her photos and this is bad because the Pinterest platform has this particular problem of stolen pins so it’s very easy for people who want to redirect traffic from your images to their site.
 It’s very easy for them to steal your content and it’s harder for you to prove that it really is your content when you don’t have any kind of watermark or at least your domain name somewhere at the bottom of the pin at least.